Daniel Berlyne

 profile.jpg

-I am currently a Heilbronn Research Fellow at the University of Bristol, under the mentorship of Mark Hagen.
-Prior to this, I completed my Ph.D. at the City University of New York Graduate Center; my thesis advisor was Jason Behrstock.
+Until October 2023, I was a Heilbronn Research Fellow at the University of Bristol, working with Mark Hagen.
+Prior to this, I completed my Ph.D. in Mathematics at the City University of New York; my thesis advisor was Jason Behrstock.

-My research is in geometric group theory and low-dimensional topology, with particular focus on cube complexes, braid groups, and hierarchical hyperbolicity.
-I recently wrote two Python programmes implementing algorithms detailed in my paper on graph braid groups.
+My research is in geometric group theory and low-dimensional topology (i.e. 2D and 3D), utilising tools from algebra, graph theory, combinatorics, and probability.
+I recently wrote two Python programs implementing algorithms detailed in my paper on graph braid groups.
 The code is available on my GitHub page in the ‘graph-braid-splitter’ and ‘graph-braid-presenter’ repositories.

 A copy of my research statement is available here.

-I am an organiser of the Bristol Geometry and Topology Seminar, alongside Luke Jeffreys and Irene Pasquinelli.
+In 2022-2023, I was an organiser of the Bristol Geometry and Topology Seminar, alongside Luke Jeffreys and Irene Pasquinelli.

-I also recently organised a conference on quotients of hierarchically hyperbolic groups.
+In August 2022, I organised a conference on quotients of hierarchically hyperbolic groups.